“I think we’ll have to revisit the definition of ….”

 “is there a technique to figure that out?”

-The sad autumnal sounds of a practitioner starting from scratch.
-Most of the time practitioners working in low-maturity architecture teams fall into this trap.
+The sad autumnal sounds of a enterprise architect starting from scratch.
+Most of the time enterprise architects working in low-maturity architecture teams fall into this trap.
 They don’t know any better.
 They have never had a useful repository.
 They have no consistent method.
 They have never built on prior work.
 They start from scratch, again and again.

 A useful repository is constructed to address the real questions asked by the EA Team’s sponsors and the consumers of useful architecture.
 These questions tell architects what information they need to gather, the analysis they need to perform and the assessments they need to deliver.
 Assessments that are directly on point.
 Assessments that answer questions that matter.
 Work that provides value.